cloudevents/sdk-javascript/CONTRIBUTING.md

 Guidelines about how to perform pull requests.

+- before submit the PR, open an issue and link them

 ### PR to `develop`

 - fixes in the documentation (readme, contributors)
-- propose new files for documentation
+- propose new files for the documentation
 - implementation of new features

 ### PR to `master`